 There are key differences between hospice care and palliative care.
 Hospice care is provided to individuals with limited life expectancy while palliative care can be provided regardless of a person's life expectancy.

 Our Palliative Care ServicesThrough our unique Palliative Care Certification Program, we offer care with a focus on the following four areas:

 - Physical Needs

-Our caregivers focus on your loved one’s physical health and personal comfort.
-Often, we coordinate care with input from doctors, nurses, or other medical professionals.
+We focus on your loved one's physical needs and personal comfort.

 - Emotional Needs